bytedance/matxscript/docs/source/tutorial_doc/trace.rst

 Objective
 ************************************************

-Trace can conviencelly pack training code written in Python to a format that matx c++ interface can recognize and use for online inference.
-It records the execution process of given Python code and saves it as a graph on disk.
+Trace can conveniently record the execution process of Python code and then generate a Graph which can be saved on disk.
+In this way, it is very convenient to distribute and deploy to any place for execution.

 ************************************************
 What does trace record
 ************************************************

-| Trace depends on the execution of the code, so only code executed during the trace process is recoreded.
+| Trace depends on the execution of the Python, so only the code executed during the trace process is recorded.

-* For now, only the Op Call Graph is saved.
+* For now, only the Matx-Op Calls are recorded normally and other statements will be as constants.
 * Only the if-branch executed during trace is recorded.
 * For/While is unrolled based on the given input during trace.
 Usually, this causes bugs.
 * Code after return is discarded.